From Rio to Rome, a battle for selfie supremacy | Malay Mail

 “On social media, it can give a false impression.
 People only post pictures of beautiful things ― the sun, Rio, the beach,” he said.
 “People end up getting depressed because they have the idea that their life is crappy.”

-For Brazilian Daniela Lemes, taking selfies is “a happy moment, shared with family (...) in marvellous places like this one.”
+For Brazilian Daniela Lemes, taking selfies is “a happy moment, shared with family (...) in marvelous places like this one.”

 On the other side of Rio, at the waterfront Museum of Tomorrow, aesthetician Tatiana da Silva de Paula admits she takes 100 to 200 selfies a day.